Bernard Fergusson, Baron Ballantrae: Service in Palestine, 1946–1947

-Military career, 1951–1958
+Military career, 1947–1958

-Fergusson was brevetted to lieutenant colonel on 1 July 1951, promoted to lieutenant colonel on 5 March 1952, and promoted to colonel on 6 May 1952.
-He retired on 13 December 1958 with the honorary rank of brigadier.

-Suez Crisis
+Fergusson commanded 1st Battalion, the Black Watch in Germany from 1948 to 1951, was Colonel (Intelligence) at Supreme Headquarters Allied Powers Europe (SHAPE), at Versailles.
+He later commanded the 153rd (Highland) Brigade in Perth..

-Impressed by Fergusson's role in the Malayan Emergency, Gerald Templer placed him in charge of psychological warfare operations during the Suez Crisis, a joint invasion of Egypt by the British, French and Israelis to take control of the Suez Canal.
+He was appointed Director of Psychological Warfare operations during the Suez Crisis, a joint invasion of Egypt by the British, French and Israelis to take control of the Suez Canal.
 Despite drafting an extensive campaign of psychological warfare for use during the crisis, the actual operations when the Royal Air Force (RAF) commenced aerial campaigns against Egyptian targets were very different and ultimately made little impact on Egyptian morale or public opinion.
 Psychological warfare radio broadcasts made under Fergusson's direction and directed at Egypt stated that President Gamal Abdel Nasser was under the influence of Zionism and urged Egyptians to attack Israel, which elicited diplomatic protests from future Israeli Prime Minister Golda Meir.

+Fergusson's final military appointment was as Commander of 29 Brigade, based in Dover (1957-58).

 Governor-General of New Zealand

-In 1962, Fergusson was appointed governor-general of New Zealand, serving until 1967.
+Fergusson worked as a writer, based in Ayrshire, Scotland between 1958 and 1962, writing the official history of Combined Operations (The Watery Maze), and serving as a correspondent for the Sunday Times and Sunday Telegraph.
+In 1962 he was appointed governor-general of New Zealand, serving until 1967.
+Although he had the physical appearance of a very traditional British officer, he became a popular governor-general.
+He was an early and strong advocate for greater knowledge and respect on the part of pākehā (European) New Zealanders for Māori language and tikanga.
+He was the first governor or governor-general to speak Māori since Governor George Grey (governor 1845-53).

+Later career

+He was a member of the International Observer Team (1968-69) during the Nigerian Civil War, founding chair of the Scottish Trust for the Physically Disabled from 1971, chair of the British Council 1972-76, Lord High Commissioner to the General Assembly of the Church of Scotland 1973 and 1974, and Honorary Colonel of the Black Watch 1969-76.

-Fergusson was created a life peer on 10 July 1972 as Baron Ballantrae, of Auchairne in the County of Ayrshire and The Bay of Islands in New Zealand.
+Fergusson was created a life peer on 10 July 1972 as Baron Ballantrae, of Auchairne in the County of Ayrshire and The Bay of Islands in New Zealand and made a Knight of the Thistle (KT) in 1974.

 Lord Ballantrae served as chancellor of the University of St Andrews from 1973 until his death in 1980.